maguaaa/Card-Game-Recommendation/doc/Final_Project_Checkpoint.md

 - **Data accessing and caching**: Use API key and cache data as json files.

 - **Summary of data**

--- 4268 records retrieved
+  - 4268 records retrieved
   <img src="./images/Screen Shot 2022-04-14 at 8.08.06 PM.png" alt="Screen Shot 2022-04-14 at 8.08.06 PM" style="zoom: 20%;" />

--- description of data
+  - description of data
+    - hi